-The importance of culture to the international marketer is profound.
-It is an obvious source of difference.
+Culture is an obvious source of differentiation between international markets.
 Some cultural differences are easier to manage than others.
-In tackling markets in which buyers speak different languages or follow other religions, for instance, the international marketer can plan in advance to manage specific points of difference.
+In tackling markets in which buyers speak different languages or follow other religions, for instance, the international marketer can plan in advance how to manage specific points of difference.
 Often a greater problem is to understand the underlying attitudes and values of buyers in different countries.